-This photo essay is part two of a three-part series about my transformative first trip to Japan.
+This photo essay is part two of a four-part series about my transformative first trip to Japan.
 I spent the first chapter with friends.
 The second, I spent by myself in Tokyo after most of them had left.

 At the beginning of the trip, my friends, being more experienced in traveling around Japan, converted me from an amateur to a savvy tourist.
 Hence, I felt comfortable setting off by myself.
 To be fair, Japan is one of the best countries to travel through alone.
 It’s safe.
 It’s efficient.
 Even though many people don’t speak English, most signage appears in at minimum English and Japanese.

 While with my friends, my awareness was steeped in conversations and the shared experience of our surroundings.
 All alone, I turned to observe the world more acutely.